 In general the cumulative signal-over-noise ratio upto a given multipole $\ell'$ is determined by \cite{Ma}

 where $i$ denotes the $ith$ bin with central multipole $\ell_i$ and $\ell '$ the maximal multipole implying $\ell_i\leq \ell '$.
+By definition $(S/N)_{cum}(\ell')$ yields the total $(S/N)$ upto $\ell'$.
+In \cite{Ma} the cumulative $S/N$ was calculated for cross correlations of the kinetic Sunyaev-Zel'dovich effect (kSZ) squared field and 21cm signals.
+For cross correlations between the CMB Doppler mode and 21 cm line signal in the presence of primordial magnetic fields examples of $(S/N)_{cum}$ can be found in \cite{kk23}.
 The cumulative signal-over-noise ratios for uGMRT, MeerKAT and the SKA1-MID are shown in figure \ref{fig3}.

-As can be appreciated in figure \ref{fig3} ({\sl upper panel}) the resulting $^{\rm cum}\left(\frac{S}{N}\right)(< \ell')$ become larger than 1 for $\Delta\nu=0$ for growing multipole for magnetic spectral indices $n_B=-2.9$ for the MeerKAT L band (1) and (2), respectively, current observational specifications as well as for the latter for $n_B=-2.5$.
-In figure \ref{fig3} ({\sl lower panel}) the corresponding results for the future SKA1-MID for the proposed Wide Band 1 survey are presented.
+As can be appreciated in figure \ref{fig3} ({\sl left column}) the resulting $^{\rm cum}\left(\frac{S}{N}\right)(< \ell')$ become larger than 1 for $\Delta\nu=0$ for growing multipole for magnetic spectral indices $n_B=-2.9$ for the MeerKAT L band (1) and (2), respectively, current observational specifications as well as for the latter for $n_B=-2.5$.
+In figure \ref{fig3} ({\sl right column}) the corresponding results for the future SKA1-MID for the proposed Wide Band 1 survey are presented.
 The cumulative signal-over-ratios reach values larger than 1 for MAPS ($\Delta\nu\geq 0$) at all three reference frequencies: at the uGMRT reference frequency upto $\Delta\nu=0.5$ MHz.
 For the MeerKAT L band (1) reference frequency for larger multipoles it reaches values at least ${\cal O}(1)$ and for MeerKAT L band (2) amplitudes are increasing for all frequency separations $\Delta\nu\leq 9$ MHz under consideration.